paulSpades/justReload/README.md

     let reload = new justReload(300);

 Remember to remove the line in the production version (however you do that for other scripts) or just comment it out

+## Tests

+Client - Works on Firefox and Chromium browsers.
+Servers - Only tested on the PHP dev server, but it should work with any server.

+Probably crashes when you have other JS erros.

 ## How it works